 The Johnnie Wash R Nine T series features 3 different models of which the Brown is the most extensively modified.
 With all 3 versions, Ricardo has avoided frame modifications that require welding or cutting and has left the wiring unmodified so the bikes can be returned to their stock factory setup.
 Standard modifications made to all of the bikes in the series include LED lighting, decluttered subframes, custom seats, paint and anodised finishes.
 The Brown differs from its siblings in both styling and power and is in both instances the most aggressive of the trio.

 The unique design features found on the Brown include an ABS plastic Cafe Racer style rear cowl, more aggressive clip-on handlebars, relocated battery and electrics (under the tank), a two-piece solo seat and the matte black and gold/brown paint scheme.
 Performance upgrades come in the form of a twin-pod filter setup, custom free-flowing exhaust system and a power chip upgrade that bumps the factory power figure of 110bhp up to just shy of 130bhp.

 What is really interesting about these builds though is the use of 3D modelling and printing to create many of the new parts on the bikes.
-Printed usings tough ABS plastic the parts were modeled directly onto millimeter perfect 3D scans of the R Nine T in Solidworks resulting in a factory fit and finish.
-This amount of work of course translates into big dollars and the price tag attached to this bike is enough to buy you a 4 wheeled BMW from the upper end of their range, which for most of us makes it unobtainable, but there's no reason these parts couldn't be reproduced and purchased individually at more affordable rates.
+Printed using tough ABS plastic the parts were modelled directly onto millimetre perfect 3D scans of the R Nine T in Solidworks resulting in a factory fit and finish.
+This amount of work, of course, translates into big dollars and the price tag attached to this bike is enough to buy you a 4 wheeled BMW from the upper end of their range, which for most of us makes it unobtainable, but there’s no reason these parts couldn’t be reproduced and purchased individually at more affordable rates.